Island Sea Kayaking

 First night at Hotel in La Paz; Last night at Hotel in Loreto

-Our flexible itineraries are designed to change with weather, tides, animals' habits, and kayakers' skill levels
+Our itineraries are flexible to allow change of weather conditions, tides, animals' habits, and kayakers' skill levels

-Island hop from South to North aboard the Pez Sapo and paddle your sea kayak to explore the coves of the islands of La Paz and Loreto
+Island hop from South to North aboard the Pez Sapo / paddle your sea kayak to explore the coves of the islands of La Paz and Loreto

-Explore remote coves of Archipelago Natural Protected Areas
+Explore remote coves of the Archipelago's Natural Protected Areas

 Sessions with naturalist